Private Parent Loans

 We send a check directly to your student’s college, in a process called disbursement.
 You can learn more about student loan disbursement here.

-You can choose between a fixed interest rate or a variable interest rate.
+You can choose between a fixed interest rate or a variable APR.
 We are proud to offer some of the lowest starting rates for Private Parent Loans.

 Clients can always call our Client Happiness team for help in extenuating circumstances.
 We have offered relief during the COVID-19 pandemic and do our best to ensure our clients are successful in paying off their loans.